getgauge/docs.gauge.org/getting_started/create-test-project.rst

 Next Step: Running a Specification
 -----------------------------------

-Now that you have successfully added/initialized a new Gauge testing project, we can look at how to run a specification by using the sample spec in the test folder
+Now that you have successfully added/initialized a new Gauge testing project, we can look at how to run a specification by using the sample specification in the test folder

-..
-Note:: To learn more about how to test specifications in Gauge work and other gauge terminologies please look at our `Overview <../overview.html>`__  Section.

 .. container:: page-navigator